For Immediate Release

 “It has been a privilege to work alongside Thomas as he puts forth a new idea of the monument and creates an active space of exchange between people, ideas and communities.
 The depth of his engagement is exceptional.
 Thomas has the absolute will to include others, and wants to put the whole world in his work,” said Raymond,.
 “We are deeply grateful to NYCHA Chairman John Rhea and the hardworking team at NYCHA for embracing this project.
 Above all, our most profound gratitude goes out to the residents of Forest Houses —in particular Erik Farmer, Clyde Thompson, and Diane Herbert —for joining us in this beautiful effort and offering a firm handshake from day one.”

 Hirschhorn has also created a website as part of the Gramsci Monument.
 It is an informative platform offering texts, notes, pictures and videos documenting the process of the artwork, from its earliest sketches.
 The website will be updated daily with the productions, philosophy lectures, newspaper and radio streaming that have taken place.
 It will also offer a “press-kit” with pictures and texts available for publication (free of rights).
 The website, following the monument’s guideline, is meant to be temporary, and will end on December 31, 2013.
-For additional information, visit www.gramsci-monument.com.
+For additional information, visit the archive of www.gramsci-monument.com.

 To realize this project, Dia and the artist are collaborating with the New York City Housing Authority (NYCHA).
 Hirschhorn began “field work” two years ago, visiting forty-six Public Housing sites all around New York City, and meeting with residents in three boroughs, before focusing on seven locations in the Bronx: Castle Hill, Soundview, Monroe Houses, Patterson, Bronx River, Claremont and Butler Houses and Forest Houses.
 The “encounters” at Forest Houses with Diane Herbert, Clyde Thompson and Erik Farmer were decisive for Hirschhorn: “I was challenged and taken seriously.
 These were the real encounters between me and the Other—and one can easily understand that without these encounters, no decision regarding a possible location can be taken.
 This is why the Gramsci Monument will take place at Forest Houses.”